- Brand name

 Tell your doctor if you have had an allergy to any other medicines or any other substances, such as foods, preservatives or dyes.

-If you have not told your doctor about any of the above, tell them before you use Ciloxan® Eye Drops.
+If you have not told your doctor about any of the above, tell him/ her before you use Ciloxan Eye Drops.

 - theophylline for asthma or breathing problems

 - caffeine for the treatment of migraines.

 Your doctor and pharmacist will have more information on medicine to be careful with or avoid while using this medicine.